Every Challenge is an Opportunity 🌞

 Hello, my friend!

-I'm a Muslim Indian American born and raised in the suburbs of Chicago with ever-strengthening roots in my Indian and Muslim heritages.
+I'm an imperfect Muslim Indian American, practicing Plum Village Buddhism, born and raised in the suburbs of Chicago with ever-strengthening roots in my Indian and Muslim heritages.

-I am most energized when I support the use of empathic communication and data science for global liberation.
-As part of that, I am currently teaching Nonviolent Communication (NVC) with a power and privilege lens, providing 1:1 coaching, offering mediation services for couples & workplaces, and deepening my practice of Plum Village Buddhism.
+I am most energized when I support the use of empathic communication and data science for global liberation and collective happiness.
+As part of that, I am currently teaching equitable Nonviolent Communication (eNVC), providing 1:1 coaching, offering mediation services for couples & workplaces, and deepening my practice of Plum Village Buddhism.

 My journey includes a wide variety of efforts in different contexts focused on a single question: "how do we build environments and relationships where we all connect and thrive for the long term?"
 Like my father, I started my quest in start-ups.
 I realized how uninformed and luck-driven start-ups can be.
 So, I went into management consulting to see how the world's biggest companies transform different parts of their business to be "the best".
-After seeing many different sides of businesses (marketing, finance, IT, operations, research, supply chain, and human resources), I realized that most companies take care of profits, but not their people.
-I realized that I had become an expert at strategy and analytics by this time.
-I used that clarity and dove into "people analytics" - using data science to make workers' lives more wonderful.
-I learned the difficulty of supporting business leaders to address long-term concerns when they are incentivized to focus on short-term profits.
-Over the last 3-4 years, I have chosen instead to focus on learning emotional/communication skills, spiritual practices, and critical social analyses that can help us get along better.
+After seeing many businesses and their different parts (marketing, finance, IT, operations, research, supply chain, and human resources), I gained an embodied awareness of how most companies take care of profits, but not their people.
+By that time, I had become an expert at group facilitation, strategy, and analytics.
+So, I dove into "people analytics" - using data science to guide decision-makers in making workers' lives more wonderful.
+I learned the difficulty of supporting business leaders to address long-term concerns when they are often focused on short-term profits.
+So, over the last 3-4 years, I have shifted my focus to directly sharing emotional/communication skills, spiritual practices, and critical social analyses to help us all get along better.

-I now have a large variety of skills and an intense drive to integrate them and use them with integrity.
+I now have a large variety of skills that I actively integrate into my work and an intense drive to use them with integrity.
 I support individuals, pairs, and groups in practicing these skills to have better lives and environments and constantly learn from them as I go.
 If you'd like to learn with me, please book a time to talk with me!

 Are you involved in a conflict, or a hard-to-resolve difference of opinion?
 Do you have friends or colleagues in this situation?